Latest Convertible Car Seat Reviews of 2017

-The main purpose of this post is to provide parents and other carers with an easy way to find all of my convertible car seat reviews of 2015.
+The main purpose of this post is to provide you with an easy way to find all of my convertible car seat reviews of 2017.

 Some of the links will take you to individual car seat reviews and others will take you to side-by-side comparison reviews of similar models so that you can better understand the main differences and similarities between them.

-I have reviewed convertible car seats from 6 different manufacturers.
-Whilst they are all great seats with most (if not all) of the safety and convenience features that you would expect of a premium product, there are some important differences between them.
-I hope that my reviews will help you to make the right decision when choosing a convertible car seat for your child.
+I have reviewed convertible car seats from 5 different manufacturers.
+Whilst they are all great seats, there are some important differences between them and I hope that my reviews will help you to make the right decision when choosing a convertible car seat for your child.

 Britax Convertible car seats have been popular with parents and car seat safety technicians for many years now.
-The older “G4″ series of Britax Convertible car seats remain on the market for now, but I suspect that they will be phased out in due course.
-They have effectively now been replaced by the new “ClickTight” range of seats, and there are 3 models to choose from.
+Although the older “G4” car seats are still on the market, they have effectively been replaced by the new “ClickTight” series of seats.

-The reason that the latest series of Britax convertible car seats has been branded “ClickTight” is that they have taken their revolutionary “ClickTight” installation system and added it to ALL of these new seats.
+The Britax convertible car seats have now been branded “ClickTight” due to the fact that they have taken their revolutionary “ClickTight” installation system and added it to ALL of their newly released convertible seats.

-These ClickTight seats are suitable for use between 5 and 65 lbs.
+These seats are suitable for use between 5 and 65 lbs.

 There are 2 very important reasons why the introduction of the ClickTight installation system on all Britax convertible cars seats is such a great improvement:

 - The 2014 LATCH Law changes mean that convertible car seats need to be re-installed using the seatbelt once your child reaches a certain weight (40 lbs for the Britax ClickTight seats);